 Your views are important to us.
 We are always keen to hear your questions, comments and concerns.
 Your feedback is one of the ways to make improvments within school to provide the best opportunities for our children.

-The parent survey for 2021 can be downloaded below.
+The parent surveys can be downloaded below.

 Parent Survey 2018 - 4th May 2018

 A couple of updates to your feedback from the survey in March.
 We have discussed how we could give parents/carers more opportunity to understand their children’s progress and thought we could trial the following:

 Open up classrooms and display pupil books at the October parent/teacher consultations, as we do in March.

 Offer an informal ‘open drop-in’ session for you to come into school and look at your children’s work in their classrooms in the summer term.
 This year this will be on July 16th 3.15-5.30pm.
 (Please note that as staff will be in their classrooms to support this evening, we do not have the capacity to supervise pupils or their siblings.)